madMAx43v3r/chia-plotter/README.md

 <tmpdir> needs about 220 GiB space, it will handle about 25% of all writes.
 (Examples: './', '/mnt/tmp/')
 <tmpdir2> needs about 110 GiB space and ideally is a RAM drive, it will handle about 75% of all writes.
 Combined (tmpdir + tmpdir2) peak disk usage is less than 256 GiB.
+For multiple or infinite plots you may press CTRL-C or send a TERM signal to process for gracefull termination.

 Usage:
   chia_plot [OPTION...]